Replacement Kitchen Doors and Worktops Costs

 2. Replacing the Cupboards

 First, the old cupboards will need to be removed one by one.
-Their positions may act as good markers or at least a guide to marking on the walls where the new cupboards will be placed although it will depend on the new cabinets' dimensions.
+Their positions may act as good markers or at least a guide to marking the walls where the new cupboards will be placed, although it will depend on the dimensions of the new cabinets.

 Then, the installer will need to fix the peninsula cabinets before the upper cabinets can be fitted.
 Lastly, it's time to install the doors and trim.
 The installation method may vary depending on the type of cupboards being installed.